fardeenhasib/E-Commerce-Website/README.md

 # E-Commerce-Website
-In this repo, a E-Commerce Webiste is implemented using Pyton-Django framework.
-Features include user sign-up/login, product details and payment gateway uding SSL-commerz API.
+In this repo, an E-Commerce Webiste is implemented using Pyton-Django framework.
+Features include user sign-up/login, product details and payment gateway setup using SSL-commerz API.